fedir/yrank/README.md

 It could be quite helpful, when You would like to choose the most interesting videos of an IT conference.

-## Installation
+## Local installation

-golang 1.10+ should be installed.
+Go 1.14+ should be installed.
 Go environment [is very simple to install](https://golang.org/doc/install).

 To install the package :